Goals-based planning

 While an attorney will be your first call after you speak with a PE firm, you’ll need to have a team to get you through a deal.

 An accounting and tax advisor is crucial.
 Deal structures differ in their after-tax consequences and a skilled advisor can help make the deal more tax-efficient.
-Before signing an LOI, you may also want an accounting firm to put together a “quality of earnings,” which isa financial analysis that adjusts historical financials by removing historical non-recurring and non-operational expenses.
-(A quality of earnings could also adjust the company's financials for other reasons: the closing of a location, for example.
-Or perhaps the business raised prices or its profitability took a recent hit due to inflation or a higher minimum wage.
-This can yield a better picture of what the company’s financials are likely to look like post-transaction.)
+Before signing an LOI, you may also want an accounting firm to put together a “quality of earnings,” which is a financial analysis that adjusts historical financials by removing historical non-recurring and non-operational expenses.
+(A quality of earnings may also depict the pro-forma financial performance at closing by accounting for changes in a number of areas at closing by accounting for changes in a number of areas, including customer and supplier terms., employee wages, and the projected performance of a new location as if it was mature.
+This can yield a better picture of what the company’s financials are likely to look like post-transaction.

 A wealth management team can work with you to ensure that the sale of your business helps you meet your financial and personal goals.